 One of Lysa’s success strategies involved her running 4 miles every morning to start the day.
 If she didn’t feel like running, she had a friend that would motivate her and vice versa.
 I am not quite that good at running yet, but I have been trying to run at least one 5k per week in addition to tennis at least once a week.
 This past week has been filled with two 5ks, tennis five times, and some weight lifting.
 I’m pretty exhausted…

-And speaking of weight lifting, Kara, my beloved wife, got us a wonderful five-year anniversary present: a family membership to the YMCA.
-So we’ve been trying to go at least three times per week, but I think the most we’ve made it there is twice in a week so far because work is so hectic.
+And speaking of weight lifting, I got a membership to the YMCA.
+So I’ve been trying to go at least three times per week, but I think the most I’ve made it there is twice in a week so far because work is so hectic.

 Part Three of the Equation

 Earlier I mentioned that there are three parts to long-term weight loss.